Piper Alpha: Occidental “never ever apologised.”

 Lord Caplan arrived at this judgement, he said, without having seen Lord Cullen’s findings, which stopped short of identifying a positive cause of the gas leak leading to the explosion or naming those responsible.
 Cullen did though allow discussion of Occidental’s Notice of Blame in evidence and that act alone gave the Notice of Blame a certain gravitas it did not deserve.

 If Lord Caplan was to be believed, he was the only man in Scotland who was not aware of Lord Cullen’s findings.
 Again, if Lord Caplan was to be believed he was the cleverest man in Scotland as he could solve a complex, highly technical, mystery as to what happened on a massive oil and gas production platform in the North Sea from a desk in Edinburgh.
-A mystery to which there was no eyewitnesses testimony or physical evidence of the blank flange fitting that was to be proven to be the cause of the disaster.
+A mystery to which there was no eyewitnesses testimony or physical evidence regarding the improper fitting of a blank flange which in his wisdom Lord Caplan found to be the proven cause of the disaster.

 I doubt both of Lord Caplan’s assertions and believe that few with any knowledge of the oil, gas, or petrochemical industry believes that the cause of the Piper Alpha disaster was proven by Lord Caplan.
 I say this having employed several thousand very highly skilled and intelligent men over a 25 year period in most of the major petrochemical plants in Scotland, but I’ve never found one who was as clever as Lord Caplan claimed to be.